i-abdullahirshad/gamepadscheck/src/content/articles/what-do-gamepad-tester-numbers-mean.md

 Both are normal.

 A stick moves in a circle, but the number space is a square.
 The corners of that square cannot be reached.
 When you push fully on a diagonal, the circle meets the diagonal at roughly 0.707 on each axis.
-That is geometry, not a fault, and it happens on every controller ever made.
+That is geometry, not a fault, and it happens on every controller ever made—a key concept when evaluating [circularity error](/circularity-error/).

 A slightly short reading in a straight direction, somewhere between 0.95 and 0.99, is usually just factory calibration.
 It only matters if the two sides do not match.
 Left reaching negative 0.98 while right stops at 0.85 points to a worn or misaligned stick.